4l0ne4ever/speech-to-text/plan.md

 ## EXECUTIVE SUMMARY

-This document outlines the complete implementation plan for migrating from AssemblyAI to Google Cloud Speech-to-Text, with support for both pre-recorded file processing and real-time streaming transcription.
+This document outlines the complete implementation plan for migrating from AssemblyAI to Google Cloud Speech-to-Text V2 API, with support for both pre-recorded file processing and real-time streaming transcription.
 The system is designed specifically for Japanese language presentations with slide content synchronization and keyword highlighting capabilities.

 The implementation is divided into four major phases spanning approximately 8-10 weeks, with clear deliverables and success metrics for each phase.
-This plan focuses exclusively on the AI processing pipeline and S3 storage layer, treating frontend and backend integration as external dependencies with well-defined interfaces.
+This plan focuses exclusively on the AI processing pipeline and GCS storage layer, treating frontend and backend integration as external dependencies with well-defined interfaces.

+**Note:** Phase 1-2 have been completed and tested with V2 API.
+Current implementation uses GCS-only storage (no S3/AWS integration).

 ---